flaf/miscellaneous/puppet4-mod/network/README.md

 values are provided.
 For these keys, the lookup uses a hash-merging.

-In yaml format, the `inventory_networks` has this
+In yaml format (but the format could be a puppet code too for instance in the `environment::data()` function), the `inventory_networks` has this form:
-form:

 ```yaml
 inventory_networks: